KannonZenetism/zenetism-field-physics/lattice-mathematics/LM03-orientation-algebra-and-infinity-formalism.md

 2. \( r(\chi) \cdot r(1/\chi) = r(\chi)^2 / r(1) \) — does not simplify to identity (the rotation is not self-inverse under reciprocation)
 3. \( r(\chi) = -r(1/\chi) \) — the rotation **negates** under reciprocation

-Property 3 establishes that Aionic–Khaonic reciprocation produces spectral inversion, consistent with the Dual Spectrum Lemma.
+Property 3 establishes that Aionic–Khaonic reciprocation produces spectral inversion, consistent with the Polar Spectrum Lemma.

 ---